CarterMiller/TextFieldExtensions/README.md

 ```

 The TextFieldPopupViewDelegate has to implement a single function to be informed of changes.
-This function returns the Tag value of the text control, so that you can take any appropriate action
+This function returns the Tag value of the text control, so that you can take any appropriate action.
+If all that is required is to update the text field, then you don't need to do anything more in this function.

 ```swift
     // TextFieldPopupViewDelegate